Methodology

 Annex B: Further detail on school characteristics

-This section provides further detail on the school type which is taken from Get Information About Schools.
+This section provides further detail on the school type which is taken from Get Information About Schools (opens in a new tab).
 School type in the statistical publications are shown as at 11 September at the start of the academic year.

 Academy Sponsor Led Sponsored academies are all-ability, state-funded schools established and managed by sponsors from a wide range of backgrounds, including high performing schools and colleges, universities, individual philanthropists, businesses, the voluntary sector, and the faith communities.